Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Topological dynamics: the attractor and the chain recurrence classes

-For any flow $X\in \cO_1$ the return map $P$ is defined on the cross section $\Sigma$ but the two stable leaves $\gamma^s_+$ and $\gamma^s_-$.
-So we get two rectangles and both of them are sent into $\Sigma$ as a pinched essential annulus.
+For any flow $X\in \cO_1$, the return map $P$ is defined on the cross-section $\Sigma$ but the two stable leaves $\gamma^s_+$ and $\gamma^s_-$.
+So we get two rectangles and send them into $\Sigma$ as a pinched essential annulus.
 Therefore the expansion rate $\lambda$ by $P$ in the unstable cone cannot be required uniformly larger than $2$.
-However we will see that we can require a uniform rate expansion arbitrarily close to $2$.
+However, we will see that we can require a uniform rate expansion arbitrarily close to $2$.
 Figure \ref{f.fixingexpansion} displays the main features of the return map $P$.

-The proof of the main topological properties consists in iterating unstable segments (tangent to the unstable cone) and to estimate the length of the components of these iterates.
-In this section we will choose a rate $\lambda$ which will allow us to estimate these length.